robdyke/jnuget-docker/README.md

     docker build -t [imagename] .
     docker run -v [package storage directory]:/var/lib/jnuget -p [port for hosting]:8080 [imagename]

-then, open http://localhost:[port for hosting] and you will get the start page of jnuget. your setting and pushed packages are stored in [package storage directory].
+then, open http://localhost:[port for hosting]/jnuget and you will get the start page of jnuget. initial login ID is "admin:adminadmin" your setting and pushed packages are stored in [package storage directory].

 ## Caution